Before you join a health and fitness club, be realistic about what activities

-Based on the fee information collected from the clubs, weve attempted
+Based on the fee information collected from the clubs that were evaluated

-user profile, we assumed the user planned to use the club for three months
+we assumed the user planned to use the club for three months and then quit.

-and then quit.
-Charges might be much higher for someone who planned on
+Charges might be much higher for someone who planned on being a member

 For each profile, fee differences are large.
 For example, the one-year